Grant funding overview for wider Wellington Region

 Eastern & Central Community Trust provides grants and support to community organisations in the Gisborne Tairāwhiti, Hawke’s Bay, Tararua, Wairarapa, Manawatu & Horowhenua regions.

 Grant applications for all our funds are welcome, as per the closing dates (available on our website https://www.ecct.org.nz/funding/).
 However, please note that our Trust only operates in Wairarapa and not the wider Wellington region.

 Four Winds Foundation

 Infinity Foundation has signed an agreement with Grassroots Trust to create a new partnership, joining under one brand for the ultimate benefit of New Zealand communities.
 This new Regional Trust Model sees Infinity and Grassroots collaborating together, under the Grassroots Trust brand.
-A new website will be launched 31 July.
 Their authorised purpose remains the same.